umutto/facebook_scrapper/README.md

 This is a port of [facebook page post scrapper](https://github.com/minimaxir/facebook-page-post-scraper) from [minimaxir](https://github.com/minimaxir).

 I've been using this script for a while and been patching things to fit my use case.
 It ended up beeing a mutant version of the original, so I've made a careless refactoring recently and decided to put on my github.

 Also added some extras like e-mail notifications since I run this script overnight/ overweekend on aws.
 To use e-mail notifications you need a [less secure apps option enabled](https://myaccount.google.com/lesssecureapps) gmail account.

+Requires a developer API key and secret from facebook, edit in `config.json` with your own credentials.
+If you want to use the e-mail notification, edit in your gmail account and password in the same config file.

 I've decided to leave the original comments as is, but added some extra information.